crazedd0ge/gtnhnotes/index.md

 This content was extracted via script and therefor some tables might be abit malformed, ill fix these over time.

+## Last update
+This was last updated from the spreadsheet on 2025-01-16

 ## Guide Sections

 ### Base Game Mechanics